Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The CPC is the national competition authority to which mergers, acquisitions and joint ventures which meet the jurisdictional thresholds are notified.
 Implementation of transactions is prohibited prior to clearance by the CPC.

 Are there specific rules for particular sectors?

-Additional regulatory approval from competent authorities may be required for transactions in certain sectors, including the banking, insurance, media and financial services sectors.
+Additional regulatory approval from competent authorities are required for transactions in certain sectors, including the banking, insurance, financial services and investment funds and media sectors.

 Types of acquisition

 What are the different ways to acquire a company in your jurisdiction?

 An acquisition of a company normally occurs through:

 - a share sale between the existing owner and the purchaser; or

 - absorbing a company in the context of a merger.